RozbehSharahi/bootstrap_grids/Documentation/Main/Introduction/Index.rst

 What does it do?
 ----------------

-Provides predefined gridelements based on bootstrap components.
+Provides predefined gridelements Bootstrap 5 content elements: column grids, grids for simple accordions, and tabs.

 Screenshot